KrishayR/Save-The-Seas/README.md

 This is an informative website that I made with HTML, CSS, and JavaScript about the huge negative effects of high sea fishing.
 I talked about bycatch, bottom trawling, how the food chain works, and how we can help save the oceans.

-Please check it out if you have time, and I would really appreciate it if anyone would buy a SaveTheSeas puzzle!
-All of the proceeds made by that campaign will go straight to a charity dedicated to saving wildlife in the seas.
+Please check it out if you have time, I really hope you read through it and learn something!

+This is not neccesary, but I would also really appreciate it if anyone would buy a SaveTheSeas puzzle!
+(Bottom of the site) All of the proceeds made by that campaign will go straight to a charity dedicated to saving wildlife in the seas.